ihr-it-projekt/DayZModsInfo/TBWarParty/Readme.md

   - can disable Match creation for other players, so only admins can create new matches
   - can delete matches everytime
   - can teleport to arena from lobby menu
-  - F Action to add spawn positions for team 1
+  - F Action to add spawn positions for teams
+  - F Action to remove spawn positions for teams
 - Arenas will be cleaned from dropped gear after a round

 ## Planned Features